zuixjs/zuix-web-flix/README.md

 A Progressive Web App template inspired by NetFlix mobile app.

-This template is built on just HTML, JavaScript and CSS so that it can be eventually integrated with your favourite development enviroment and build tools.
+This template is built with just HTML, JavaScript and CSS so that it can be eventually integrated with your favourite development environment and build tools.

 ## Features

-- NetFlix app inspired design
+- Design inspired to NetFlix mobile app
-- Component-based web development with zUIx.js
+- Modular and component-based structure using zUIx.js
-- In-Browser bundler to pack all resources in a single file and boost-up loading speed
+- In-browser bundler: can pack all resources in a single file and boost-up loading speed
 - PWA LightHouse score 99/100

 ![LightHouse Report](https://genielabs.github.io/zuix-web-flix/images/lighthouse-report.png)